COVID-19 Video Therapy Couples Sessions

 Your therapist will review a consent for online video therapy with you the first time you have an on-line session.

 Have your cell phone nearby (both of you) so that your therapist can call you to trouble shoot (reschedule, complete session by phone, move to another video conference platform) if there is a technological glitch.
-During this covid time there more bandwidth challenges than there were previously (though Irene has been pleasantly surprised how well online connectivity is working given the surge in businesses going online!).
+During this covid-19 video therapy time there are greater bandwidth challenges than previously (though Irene has been pleasantly surprised how well online connectivity is working given the surge in businesses going online).
 This is especially the case for sessions between 7-10 pm.
 So do have your cell phone near–just in case.

 An ethernet cable that connects your computer or laptop directly to your modem often enhances quality of the call.

 To use this medium you need to have tolerance for the occasional technological blip.
 While the technology is much more reliable than it was even a few short years ago, there is the occasional poor connection.
 Often stopping and starting again makes for a better connection the second time.